 I’ll be completely honest here and admit that 4 or 5 years ago I would have rather gone on holiday anywhere than a caravan park.
 In my head it wasn’t somewhere I would enjoy and it wasn’t somewhere I ever wanted to go.
 Then Erin came along and my ideas about holidays changed completely.
 We went on our first Haven holiday in 2018 where we stayed at Caister-on-Sea and we then went back again in 2019 to Seashore.
 We actually loved Seashore so much that we have booked again for a holiday in 2020 just

-Last year when my Mum asked me what I wanted for Christmas I sort of jokingly said a holiday.
-While I was partially joking, I did ask for the deposit money for a Haven holiday.
-We got a great deal on a 4 night break in a 2 bedroom prestige caravan for around £180.
-This was obviously during term time as a miracle would have to happen to get a price like that in the school holidays.
-Mum kindly ended up paying for the whole holiday in the end but we did make it so
+There are so many choices for Great Yarmouth holiday parks and it can be hard to decide where to go.
+As a Christmas present, we ended up booking a 4 night break in a 2 bedroom prestige caravan for around £180 at Haven Seashore.
+This was during term time as a miracle would have to happen to get a price like that in the school holidays.
+Mum kindly ended up paying for the whole holiday, but we did make it so she came with us too and got to enjoy it!

 Changes have been made to the way in which Haven holidays work now, thanks to Covid.
 You are now able to choose between just a ‘stay’ break or a ‘stay and play’ break where you get things like swimming and activities included.
 However, this doesn’t mean that all of the activities are free; a lot of them need paying for.
 Holidays are already expensive so I wanted to share the free activities that were available to us on a Haven holiday in 2022.